 A call is made using bidding boxes when it is removed from the box 'with apparent intent' (see §1.6.2).
 The term 'apparent intent' is to cover such situations as when a box is accidentally knocked over.
 Once the call is taken out of the box the call is made and if out of turn it is too late to put it back.
 If the player has taken the wrong card out it may be changed under Law 25A but not otherwise.

-The L&EC confirmed that if a card has been taken out of the box the call has been made.
+If a card has been taken out of the box, so that the card is clear of the remaining cards in the box, the call has been made.

-8.25.4 Law 25A: Correction of an unintended call
+8.25.4 Law 25A1: Correction of an unintended call